Point of Sale

 Make notes about every part of it and ask them to review your pricing model with you to be sure it’s still the right fit for your business.
 Sometimes, processors can give you tailored rates or even blended pricing models that best suit your venue.

-It may seem like a lot of work to try to decode your monthly payment processor statement, but once you’ve done it a few times, you may find you get some insightful information that’ll help your business – and you’ll be able to spot red flags when you see them.
+It may seem like a lot of work to try to decode all the credit card processing fees on your monthly statement.
+But once you’ve done it a few times, you may find some insightful information that’ll help your business – and you’ll be able to spot red flags when you see them.